A buyer’s guide to soil carbon offsets

 A number of protocols for crediting soil carbon have emerged to tackle this complexity.
 Some were developed by third-party offset registries like Verra and Gold Standard, while others come from new companies like Nori and the Regen Network.
 Each protocol specifies the detailed rules under which projects claim credits that can be sold to buyers.
 More than a dozen protocols exist, and they vary across key dimensions like scientific rigor, additionality, and durability.
 As a result, getting to the bottom of what these different protocols require is not an easy task.

-To help address the opacity in today’s market, we systematically reviewed 14 soil carbon protocols on 33 technical dimensions.
+To help address the opacity in today’s market, we systematically reviewed 14 soil carbon protocols on 33 technical dimensions.11Since the initial release of this article, we have added analysis of three protocols to our database.
+We describe them in a follow-up blog post.
 We focused on protocols that were publicly available and could be used to certify or issue credits for soil carbon removal — activities that draw carbon out of the atmosphere and sequester it in soil.
 We excluded protocols still in development or that credit solely on the basis of avoided emissions.

 Our findings reveal that robust crediting of soil carbon is hard and that none of the existing protocols is doing enough to guarantee good outcomes.
 While this conclusion doesn’t mean that all projects are generating low-quality credits, the lack of rigorous standards makes it hard to ensure good climate outcomes in the voluntary market.
 Buyers that care about quality must screen candidate projects themselves, while developers of high-integrity projects must compete against those who might take advantage of lax standards.
 The additional due diligence required today could limit the role soil carbon can play in effective climate strategy and highlights the need for systematic market reforms.